ozzieem/Uni/README.md

 Programming_Java includes all assignments from the Java for Interfaces and Networks course.
 Advanced level.

+Programming_MBS includes a few assigments from the Multibody Simulation course, done in Matlab.
+Advanced level.
+(Incomplete)

 Programming_Methodology includes all the projects for the course in C++ and C#.
 Intermediate level.

 Programming_OOP includes all the assignments from the OOP course in C++.
 Beginner level.